tylermercer/personal-website/src/content/posts/software/unlaunching.md

 [^zeigarnik]: This tendency of open loops to stick in the mind is called [the Zeigarnik effect](https://en.wikipedia.org/wiki/Zeigarnik_effect).

 [^mimetic-and-authentic]: It's worth noting that authentic desires are not necessarily non-mimetic.
 I can point to individuals who modeled my authentic desires for me just as I can point to models behind the inauthentic desires I mentioned earlier.
 The key is that while all or almost all desires are mimetic to some degree, not all desires are authentic, and it's the authentic ones that we want to focus on.

+[^russet]: This was pointed out in [a comment on Karlsson's essay](https://www.henrikkarlsson.xyz/p/multi-armed-bandit/comment/46550851).